shawnbrown/datatest/README.rst

 .. start-inclusion-marker-description

-Datatest provides testing tools for data validation and analysis.
+Datatest provides tools for test driven data-wrangling and data validation.
 It supports both pytest_ and unittest_ style testing.

-You can use datatest for validation, test driven data-wrangling, auditing, logging discrepancies, and checklists for measuring progress.
+It implements a system of validation methods, difference classes, and allowance context managers.
+You can use datatest for validation, data-wrangling, automating checklists, and measuring progress.
 It encourages a structured approach for checking and tidying data.

 Datatest has no hard dependencies; supports Python 2.6, 2.7, 3.1 through 3.8, PyPy, and PyPy3; and is freely available under